 The Voluntary Shared Work Program (VSW) is an alternative to layoffs during declines in regular business activity.
 Under VSW, work reductions are shared by reducing employees’ work hours, and Unemployment Insurance (UI) partially replaces lost earnings.
 By avoiding layoffs, employees stay connected to their jobs, and employers maintain their skilled workforce for when business improves.
+Answers to frequently asked questions regarding the Voluntary Shared

 Under VSW, employers can: